jgd13001/ulyssestech/_pages/about.md

 ---
 layout: page
-title: Previous Scholarship
+title: About
-permalink: scholarship
+permalink: about
 show-title: true
 ---

-Here, you might discuss what previous scholarship has been written about your topic.
+# About the Project
+Content here...

+# Reasons for Research
 You should make sure to investigate..

 1. Whatever important *traditional* (non-digital) work has been done on your subject.
 Because you will want to consider how your project impacts scholarship.